 Consistent with federal regulations pertaining to federal financial aid eligibility, the Chancellor will ensure that the District complies with the United States Department of Education’s disclosure requirements for each of the District’s gainful employment programs, by disclosing federally-mandated information about the programs to prospective students.
 The District shall make the required disclosures available to prospective students on its website.

 The Chancellor shall establish procedures to ensure that the District meets these reporting requirements whenever the District intends to add a new gainful employment program.

 Adopted: September 17, 2018

+Reference Update: September 25, 2025